Stages of Attachment (Schaffer):

-Even though the time after birth maybe very special for parents to bond with their new baby, the overall process of the formation of attachments takes longer in human infants, and it is around 7 to 8 months before babies how their real first attachments.
+Even though the time after birth is a very special, important time for parents to bond with their new baby, the overall process of the formation of attachments takes longer in human infants, and it is around 7 to 8 months before babies how their real first attachments.
+Schaffer and Emerson identified that infants go through a number of stages of attachment.

 Key Research Study: Schaffer and Emerson (1964)

-Aim: An investigation into the development of infant attachments.
+Aim: An investigation into the different stages of attachment.

 - Longitudinal study of 60 babies drawn from a predominantly working class are of Glasgow.